 In addition to learning about and defining evidence based practices (EBP), users will also understand how EBP fit with the instructional process and task analysis.
 The EBP of chaining and prompting are also recommended as part of the foundational or initial materials.
 These sessions include a review of baseline data for task analysis which is essential when planning instruction.
 Chaining and prompting are also often used in conjunction with other practices.

-Introduction to the Evidence Based Transition Practices
+Introduction to the Effective Transition Practices